Hash Function in Cryptography – A Comprehensive Study

 Each block is hashed individually.
 But, all the blocks are correlated.
 The first data block is hashed and fed to the second block as input.
 The output hash of the second block is provided to the third block as input.
 This process carries on until the last block.
 The final output is the combination of all the data blocks.

-You can clearly get an idea that if even one letter, character, or number is changed from the input, the entire output changes.
+You can get the idea that the entire output changes if even one letter, character, or number is changed from the input.
 So, if the messages have been tampered with, you will easily know.

 If you input the string, “Hello, this is Skynet.
 We are here to conquer your planet.”, The output as per the SHA-256 bit Hash encryption will be: